 Our research interests range from clinical trials in glaucoma, retina and cornea; through to oculoplastic and orbital surgery, and blindness prevention.

 We educate Adelaide Medical School’s undergraduate and postgraduate students, through clinical placements, lectures, tutorials and hands-on practical sessions; along with facilitating honours projects for students who are interested in ophthalmologic research.

 As a centre of excellence in eye care in Australia, the discipline incorporates all ophthalmic subspecialty services via its clinical arm, the Ophthalmology Network.
-The network encompasses the Departments of Ophthalmology at the Royal Adelaide Hospital, Queen Elizabeth Hospital and Lyell McEwin Hospital.
+The network encompasses the Departments of Ophthalmology at the Royal Adelaide Hospital, The Queen Elizabeth Hospital and Lyell McEwin Hospital.
 It is the largest provider of ophthalmic care to South Australians - seeing over 45,000 outpatients and performing over 3,000 procedures per year.

 Ophthalmology research program

 The discipline has a long-standing and successful research program in ophthalmology, encompassing basic science, clinical and epidemiological studies.
 Since 2005, it has generated over $9.7 million in grant funding and published over 600 papers in peer-reviewed journals.
-It conducts research in conjunction with the Ophthalmic Research Laboratory (ORL) and ophthalmology divisions within the Royal Adelaide Hospital and Queen Elizabeth Hospital.
+It conducts research in conjunction with the Ophthalmic Research Laboratory (ORL) and ophthalmology divisions within the Royal Adelaide Hospital and The Queen Elizabeth Hospital.

 Ophthalmic Research Laboratory

 The Ophthalmic Research Laboratory (ORL) undertakes groundbreaking research on aspects of retinal cell biology and glaucoma, using both in vitro and in vivo systems and state-of-the-art molecular biology techniques.
 Some of its work has been translated into further study through clinical trials.

 - developing a new neuroprotective agent to treat glaucoma